washimimizuku/ultimate-sql-bootcamp/README.md

 A comprehensive SQL learning environment using DuckDB and Python, featuring structured exercises from basic to advanced SQL concepts.

+**Based on**: [The Ultimate SQL Bootcamp](https://www.udemy.com/course/the-ultimate-sql-bootcamp/) Udemy course, adapted for DuckDB with enhanced examples and additional practice exercises.

+## About This Adaptation

+This repository adapts the original Snowflake-focused course content to work with **DuckDB**, providing:

+- **Local Development**: No cloud setup required - everything runs locally
+- **Enhanced Examples**: Additional practice exercises and real-world scenarios
+- **Multiple Data Sources**: TPC-H business data, Star Wars universe, and Titanic dataset
+- **Extended Coverage**: Query optimization techniques and performance analysis
+- **Open Source**: Free alternative to expensive cloud data warehouses

+The `bootcamp-code/` folder contains the original Snowflake SQL files for reference, which will be removed after course completion.

 ## Features

 - **DuckDB** for fast, in-process SQL queries